 - Follow instructions about how to prepare.

 Are you supposed to stop eating the night before?
 Not drink alcohol?
 Stop taking medicines, or take a special medicine?
 Get written instructions from your doctor or nurse, and follow them.
 This reduces the chance of error and the need to repeat the test, which saves you money.

 - Keep a copy of all your results.

 Get a copy of the full test results, even if they are normal.
 You may get a printed copy, or you may be able to see your test results online.
 Do not assume that no news is good news.
 If you do not hear from your doctor, call to get your test results.
 This helps in these ways:

 - It makes sure you have the results if you later need to compare them to past or future tests.

 - You have a backup record in case you see a different doctor who does not get your test results from your previous doctor.
-If you can provide a copy, he or she may not have to repeat the test.
+If you can provide a copy, the new doctor may not have to repeat the test.

 - Having the results helps you better understand what's going on with your health.

-Do I Need to Go to the Emergency Room?
+Knowing When to Go to the Emergency Room

 Hospital emergency rooms (ERs) are set up to focus on medical emergencies.
 They are not set up to focus on routine health care.
 If you go to the ER for a problem that is not an emergency: